-The First Unitarian Universalist Church of Winnipeg
+First Unitarian Universalist Church of Winnipeg

-We are a vibrant, intentionally-inclusive community, and welcome you regardless of gender identity, economic circumstance, sexual orientation, age, race, ethnicity, or national origin.
+Welcome to our site - we are glad you are here!
+Ours is a vibrant, intentionally-inclusive community that welcomes you regardless of your gender identity, economic circumstance, sexual orientation, age, race, ethnicity, or national origin.

 We welcome you, and look forward to sharing the adventure that is life and the spiritual journey.
 Feel free to Contact Us with questions or for further information.

 The youth are without a commercial kitchen in which to cook their food on December 4th, so the event has been rescheduled to January 15th, 2017.
 Youth will take reservaions after church on December 4th and 18th.
 Those who have seats already: your reservation will be honoured on January 15th.
 Please speak to the youth after church for a refund if you are unavailable on that date.

 - Cost: $60 per seat

 - Gift Basket Raffle